Roasted Fall Harvest Soup

 One of the key differences between this and say, pumpkin pie, is the use of the fresh ginger, instead of powdered.
-The fresh ginger brings a slight spicy, with a touch of citrus to the soup, which sets it apart from others you may have tried.
+The fresh ginger brings a slight spice, with a touch of citrus to the soup.
+This is what sets it this Fall Harvest Soup apart from others you may have tried.

 My family is split on soup, some love it, and others don’t, but I still like to make a big batch of soup every week, and for those of us who love it, we have it for snacks or amazing lunches.
 Soups reheat so well and I often just round it out at lunch time with a salad.